Title 12: Court Procedure

 (b) Identification by dentist; crime committed against patient under 16.

-identification of a patient.
+A dentist shall be required to disclose information necessary for identification of a patient.
 A physician, dentist, chiropractor, or nurse shall be required to disclose information indicating that a patient who is under the age of 16 years has been the victim of a crime.